eduardo-teijy-de-lima-augusto/Projetos/2_AeroDadosPessoais.md

       ,CAST(GETDATE()	 AS date)           AS ATUALIZACAO
       ,CAST(0          	 AS bit)            AS TB_TELEFONE
       ,CAST(NULL         AS nvarchar(10))   AS ORIGEM
-  INTO CAMPANHAS2..AeroDadosPessoais_NEW
+  INTO CA..AeroDadosPessoais_NEW
-  FROM CAMPANHAS2..AeroReceitasDespesas_NEW
+  FROM CA..AeroReceitasDespesas_NEW
 GO

   --Faça o update do nome para a nova tabela, garantindo assim a não repetição de CPFs na tabela.
   UPDATE A
   SET A.NOME=B.NOME
-  FROM CAMPANHAS2..AeroDadosPessoais_NEW A
+  FROM CA..AeroDadosPessoais_NEW A
-  INNER JOIN CAMPANHAS2..AeroReceitasDespesas_New B ON A.CPF=B.CPF
+  INNER JOIN CA..AeroReceitasDespesas_New B ON A.CPF=B.CPF

 ```